AccessibleOlli/olli-stop-backend/README.md

 WATSON_ASSISTANT_SKILL_SET=olli-ces-prod
 ```

-5. In `.env` specify your twilio credentials and watson assistant api key
+5. In `.env` specify your twilio credentials and watson assistant api key.
+If you change the port you must change the proxy configuration in olli-stop.

 ## Running

-1. `PORT=44000 npm start`
+1. `npm start`

-Note: If you change the port you must change the proxy configuration in olli-stop to point to a different port.